 After a few years of living in your dream house, chances are you’re starting to feel restless.
 The home you loved is no longer as dreamy or appealing as it once was.
 Now you have clutter, boring colors, chipped off paint, and a host of other problems that bog down the beautiful home you once had.

 But restoring your home to its former glory doesn’t have to be difficult or expensive.
 There are small steps you can take to make your dream house impressive and adorable once again.
-Here are twenty easy steps that could help you revive the house you love.
+Here are 20 easy and inexpensive ways to give your home an instant facelift to freshen up the house you love.

 There’s not a lot of work involved; you just have to be diligent in keeping your plants in good shape.

-If you tend to have unused items in your garage, shed or just between your home and your neighbor’s house, get rid of it.
+Also, yard work includes cleaning up outside.
+If you tend to have unused items lying around outside, front, back, or just between your home and your neighbor’s house, get rid of it.

 Throw it in the garbage, or take it to the local dump yard.

-There is nothing worse than driving up to a house and the first thing you see is junk lying around.
+There is nothing worse than driving up to a house and the first thing you see is junk lying around everywhere.

-Paint your house.
-Yes, it takes work to repaint the outside of your house, but a fresh coat of paint does wonders in updating a home.
+Yes, it takes time to repaint the outside of your house, but a fresh coat of paint does wonders in updating a home.

 Nothing says “clean” like a fresh coat, right?
 With just a coat of paint your home looks brand new already.

 Clean everything.
 Seriously.
 Everything.
 You don’t need to spend a dime here, but you’ll be expending a lot of hours and effort to clean your whole house.